Top Perennial Plants For Wildflower Meadows

 After seeding and tending wildflower meadows for over 20 years, we've learned a lot.
 Most of our work has been done in Vermont, which means we had to deal with Zone 4 weather, but by working with wildgardeners from all over North America, we also learned which plants do best in various areas.

-So below are my recommendations, based on actual growing almost anywhere.
+Below are my recommendations, based on actual growing almost anywhere.
 You can try almost any perennial in your meadow, of course.
 But these are all plants I promise you will be major colormakers, and return for you year after year.
 They're all either unhybridized wildflowers or close hybrids, and that's what you want for a natural wildflower garden.
 (Of course, check the zone hardiness before you buy your plants.)

 How it works.
 It's simple.
 After you seed in a base of flowers using a wildflower seed mixture, you can really move things along by also adding a few plants.
 Many wildflower gardeners do this at the same time they seed.
 That way, there's almost no work, since your soil is already “open”, and digging in the plants is a snap.
 But there's no deadline.
 We added plants almost every year, even after many of our meadows were over 10 years old.

 Putting a plant into a meadow is a little different than putting it into a carefully watered and tended perennial garden.
 Out in the meadow, the plant is going to get less individual attention.
 Watering may be less regular.
 That's one reason plants that need pampering to do well are not on this list.

 If you're putting in mature plants with well-developed roots, all you need do is be sure the soil around the new plant is good, loosened and well-watered when you plant.
 If you're putting in small, young perennial plants, or bare roots, you need to do more preparation.
 Be sure the soil where you're planting is as good as it can be.
 Don't just stick young tender plants into rough rocky soil….common sense tells you that won't work.
 If your meadow's soil needs to be improved in the area you're planting the plants, it's not a big job.
 Maybe a sack of top soil is needed.
 If you're dealing with clay, maybe some sand to loosen the immediate area.
 Most important, dig up and loosen the soil in the immediate area, and make it as good as you can to receive the young plants.

-1. Butterfly Weed.
+1. Butterfly Weed

 The beautiful orange-flowered milkweed, native to almost the entire eastern half of the country, is always a big favorite.
 Completely unlike common milkweed in growth, this beauty stays low, and creates a beautiful clump of electric orange flowers in midsummer.
 People like it as much as butterflies.

 Most important is the soil.
 Butterfly weed absolutely demands sandy, sharp-draining soil… no soggy spots, please!
 And it absolutely must have full sun.
 Hot, baking mid-summer sun is what's needed.Butterfly Weed, sometimes called Orange Glory Flower, is one of our wildflowers that's been taken into the perennial trade without hybridization.
 It's that beautiful.

 Unlike in a neat border, in your meadow, you want the tallest ones you can find.
 Short, neat clumps may be lovely in a garden, but they may be lost in a taller-growing meadow environment.

-Queen of the Prairie
+3. Queen of the Prairie

 Never heard of it?
 That's because it's one of the most under-appreciated native wildflowers in North America.
 We're had it for years, and it makes a fantastic show every summer.
 Lots of people say it looks like a pink Queen Anne's Lace, but I think it's even more beautiful.
 With large maple-shaped leaves, and tall stems topped with pink plumes, this one is a spectacle…and so tough and dependable!
 Most of the hybrids are so close to the original, you won't know the difference.

 Everybody loves Black-eyed Susans, but as common as they are, they are widely misunderstood.
 The common native, along roadsides in most of the country, is Rudbeckia hirta, a biennial.
 That means it will not be permanent in your meadow.
 But the one that's as common in perennial gardens as R. hirta is along the roadside, is called Rudbeckia fulgida “Goldsturm”.
 “Goldsturm” is not a misspelling.
 It's the German spelling for “Gold Storm”, and that's what this plant provides.

 There are other perennial Rudbeckias, too, and if you see them for sale, grab them for your meadow.
 My favorite is regular native R. fulgida.
 This is the native perennial “Goldstrum” was made from—practically identical.
 Then there's Rudbeckia pinnata, sometimes called Grey-headed Coneflower.
 (It isn't grey.)
 This one is tall (up to 5 ft.) and has very large lemon-yellow flowers with droopy petals.
 It's tough as an oak, and great for meadows.
 It's so tall, it grows much like a herbaceous shrub, and makes quite a show.